 Oct.
 8, 2019 — Southwest Research Institute has received new funding from the Medical Technology Enterprise Consortium (MTEC) and the Food and Drug Administration (FDA) to use an SwRI-developed bioreactor to propagate cells for personalized regenerative medicine applications.
-A $3 million MTEC program will demonstrate stem cell manufacturing, and a $2.3 FDA contract is funding CAR T-cell production.
+A $3 million MTEC program will demonstrate stem cell manufacturing, and a $2.3 million FDA contract is funding CAR T-cell production.

 Cell and gene therapies hold the promise of revolutionizing treating diseases using a patient’s own immune or stem cells.
 But existing technologies don’t meet clinical needs for high-quality and cost-effective cell manufacturing.
 They typically require an expensive, labor-intensive cell culture process in high-cost clean room conditions.